Application screen configuration

 `documentGroupV1(documents)`

-Creates the configuration of a document group in the "documents" tab.
+Creates configuration for a document group in the "documents" tab.
 It takes one parameter:

 * `documents` - list of documents to be displayed within this group.
 You should provide a list of definitions of `documentV1`.